stochastic-thread/libc4life/README.md

 ```

 #### slab
 The slab allocator allocates memory as slabs of user defined size and keeps track of available space within them.
 Since it doesn't keep any information about individual allocations; the only way to release allocated memory is to free the allocator.
-It's useful for reducing the number of allocations in code that doesn't need to reuse memory; or to feed pool allocators.
+It's useful for reducing the number of actual allocations that a downstream allocator causes.

 ```C